Please rotate device or widen browser for a better experience.

 Net worth is the amount remaining if you were to sell all your assets and pay off all your debts.

-Your "net worth" is the amount of cash you would have left if you sold all your assets (car, house, furniture etc.) and paid off all your debts.
-In other words, net worth = assets - liabilities.
+Your “net worth” is the amount of cash that remains if you sell all your assets (car, house, furniture, etc.) and pay all your debts.
+Net worth equals assets minus liabilities.

 Enter the value of your assets and liabilities.
-If not sure, estimate the amount rather than leave 0.
-You can use the [Tab] key to move from input to input.
-You may click "Calc" as frequently as you like.
+If you are not sure, estimate the amount instead of leaving 0.
+You can use the [Tab] key to move from one input to the next.
+You may click “Calc” as often as needed.

-The percentage shown in each header is the percent of the total liabilities or total assets as appropriate.
-If "retirement assets" shows 15.7%, then "retirement assets" make up 15.7% of your total assets.
+The percentage shown in each header is the percentage of the total liabilities or total assets, as appropriate.
+For example, if “retirement assets” shows 15.7%, then retirement assets make up 15.7% of your total assets.

-The "Personal Net Worth Summary" section is where you'll find your net worth.
-The liability percentage is the percentage of your liabilities to your assets.
-A result of say 75% simply means that your liabilities are 75% of your assets.
-The net worth percentage is the percentage of assets remaining after the liabilities are paid.
+The “Personal Net Worth Summary” section is where you will see your net worth.
+The liability percentage is the percentage of your liabilities compared to your assets.
+A result of 75% means that your liabilities are 75% of your assets.
+The net worth percentage is the percentage of assets that remain after the liabilities are paid.

-Hopefully the net worth is not negative.
-That of course would mean that you owe more than the total value of your assets.
+Net worth can be negative.
+A negative result means you owe more than the total value of your assets.

 This text is dynamically cleared and added as needed.